-Special Use herring (category ZX or ZY) licences are valid from the date of issue to November 6th, 2023, unless otherwise specified on the licence conditions.
+Special Use herring (category ZX or ZY) licences are valid from the date of issue to November 6th of the next calendar year, unless otherwise specified on the licence conditions.

-The Special Use fishery is closed from 00:01 hours February 16, 2023 to 23:59 hours April 30, 2023 for the Roe herring season.
+The Special Use fishery is closed from 00:01 hours February 16, 2024 to 23:59 hours April 30, 2024 for the Roe herring season.